phpDocumentor/phpDocumentor/docs/manual/for-users/commands/project_run.rst

     replaced with a short overview of the generation status.

 **--template[="..."]**
-    Specify a template name, or a path to a directory where a custom template resides
+    Specify a template name, or a path to a directory where a custom template resides.

 **--parseprivate**
-    Parse items marked with @internal despite their visibility
+    Parse items marked with @internal despite their visibility.

 **-c|--config[="..."]**
-    Config file to use when parsing
+    Config file to use when parsing.